anirudddh/Chess-For-PC/README.md

 ====================

 3D chess game done in HTML/CSS/JS.
-Works only in webkit.
+Works only on Computer.

-See it in action : https://anirudddh.github.io/Chess
+See it in action : https://anirudddh.github.io/Chess-For-PC

 **Libraries**